ptorpis/MiniExchange/README.md

 3. Sending a bad logout request.
 4. Sending a bad limit order. (the order side is not recognized)
 5. Sending a nonexistent request type.
+6. A request that is not a dict should be handled gracefully.
+7. Logging in twice with the same user should get a response with the same token and not reset the session.
+8. Logging in with multiple users.
+9. Logging out then trying to use the token should not be possible.
+10. After logging in and out, the old token should not be valid and the new one should.

 ## How to Run Tests